Match-Makers/model-match-pro/backend/README.md

 ## Overview

 - What is the vision of this product?
-  - Model-Match-Pro will allow to developers to compare several models simultaneously to see which ones best match their use case.
+  - Model-Match-Pro will enable its users to submit a single Large Language Model (LLM) prompt and then simltaneously compare the responses from multiple models to find which one(s) best match their use case.

 - What pain point does this project solve?
-  - With the proliferation of large language models, many users pick their favorite and then try to engineer their prompts to work for their use case.
-Currently, there are very few, if any, applications that allow users to compare results from multiple LLMs.
+  - With the recent proliferation of Large Language Models, many users pick their favorite and then try to engineer their prompts to work for their use case.
+Currently, there are very few, if any, applications that allow users to simltaneously compare results from multiple LLMs.

 - Why should we care about your product?
-  - We will be one of the few products to bring together a method to compare results from multiple LLMs.
+  - Model-Match-Pro will be one of the few products providing a method to compare the results from multiple LLMs within the same web browser browser tab using a single prompt submission.

 ## Links